ARA1028 : Prehistoric Britain

 Teaching Rationale And Relationship

-Online teaching will involve a weekly introduction to each period, plus focus on individual sites, artefacts and mortuary evidence using podcasts, 3d models and short films, linked to excercises and quizes.
-A key theme in British Prehistory will be explored each week through directed reading, a related exercise and online discussion board, enabling students to understand different perspectives on debates and how archaeologists use evidence to create interpretations.
-Several drop-in surgeries will provide support for assessment, linked to formative work, and opportunities to discuss feedback.
+Lectures will provide a weekly introduction to each period, plus focus on individual sites, artefacts and mortuary evidence.
+This will be supplemented with some online learning materials.
+A key theme in British Prehistory will be explored each week through seminar activities, enabling students to understand different perspectives on debates and how archaeologists use evidence to create interpretations.

 Assessment Methods